Centrus Composite Rotary

 The decision to invest in a Waikato Milking Systems Centrus Composite Rotary parlour was cemented when Doug and Bruce Benthem visited New Zealand to speak to farmers who were using them.

 “We liked the concept of a composite rotary platform which is extremely light and strong but wanted to talk to people who worked in them, so we went to New Zealand.
 All the farmers we talked to, who were using Waikato sheds, spoke highly of them – the platforms sell themselves,” Bruce Benthem said.

 Benthem Brothers Dairy is located in McBain, Michigan today milking 2000 cows on as many acres but it wasn’t always this large, or intensive Bruce recalling his father milked 30 cows.

 “Doug and I took over from our father in 1982.
 We started a partnership and progressed from those 30 original cows.
 My two sons, Ryan and Kyle along with Doug’s son Jason joined us as partners with a vison to create a viable business for all five families,” Bruce Benthem said.

 “I was the last one in the group to agree with the growth plans.
 They had to convince me it was the right thing to do.
-The rest of them deal with cows more than I do.
-I was pretty content where we were at the time; the farm was profitable and doing well.
-I didn’t want the farm to rule our lives, family comes first with me – before anything - but they assured me that the right growth in the right way would always have the family at the centre.”
+I was pretty content with where we were at the time.
+I didn’t want the farm to rule our lives but they assured me that the right growth in the right way would always have the family at the centre.”

 Herd growth was limited by the milking system they had at the time, which consisted of an expansion system in the stalls of the barn.
 However, this was rectified in 1992 when a neighbouring farm came on the market with a 12 aside herringbone milking parlour.